ckallum/Concurrent-Game-of-Life/README.md

 - Memory Sharing
 - Message Passing

-The benchmarks/performance differences between the two approaches can be seen in `benchmarks.txt`
+The benchmarks/performance differences of both concurrent solutions against a baseline sequential solution can be seen in `benchmarks.txt`.